Bahrain Business Travel Guide

 Business dress is conservative with a suit for formal meetings.
 Lightweight clothing is advised in the heat, the usual greeting is enthusiastic with a handshake and possibly kiss on the cheek.
 Greetings are usually friendly and it is important to smile and give eye contact when greeting.
 Honorific titles are used when addressing people and would need to wait for the hosts to initiate any change to first names.
 Business is done with people the hosts know so it can take some time to get acquainted and for the business relationship to be established.

 There is a non-confrontational way of doing business and the meetings tend to be quite formal.
 There may be much talk about family, general matters before the meeting proper begins, it is not uncommon for there to be interruptions in the meetings, and it should not put you off from the business matters in hand.
-Decisions can take a long time as decisions tend to be taken on a consensus therefore patience will be required.

 Travel Advice and Tips